Skip to content

 --show-source

-Show violations with source code
+Show violations with source code.
+Use `--no-show-source` to disable.

 --show-fixes